 Even if the crime did not go forward, defendants will find themselves facing a sentence similar to the one they might have been given if they had successfully carried off the crime.
 Accordingly, conspirators who discussed burglarizing a residence and completed an overt act toward that crime will be facing the usual two, four or six years of imprisonment that might have been the penalty for actually burglarizing a home.

 Remember that the police and the District Attorney are not on your side.
 It’s not unusual for them to use heavy-handed tactics and psychological games to lead you to implicate yourself even if you believe that you are completely innocent.
 Don’t let law enforcement and prosecutors railroad you.
 Stand up for yourself by working with a criminal defense attorney.

 The Los Angeles criminal conspiracy attorneys at this firm have extensive experience when it comes to defending people against conspiracy charges.
 A number of defense strategies are available to you, and our lawyers possess the skill, talent and knowledge that are required to preserve your rights.
 Act soon so you can begin protecting yourself from an attack by the state or federal court system.

 A criminal conspiracy crime is a serious offense that usually involves another criminal offense.
 You will need the protection and assistance of a licensed and experienced Los Angeles criminal defense attorney to get out of the predicament.
 If you are convicted of the crime, you could end up serving time in jail as well as paying a large fine.
 Furthermore, you could end up with a poor reputation and difficulty getting your life back together in terms of getting a job, home or apartment.
 Your friends and family members may also shun you.
-The best thing you can do is consult with an attorney and see what he has to say.
+The thing you can do is consult with an attorney and see what he has to say.

 What Is Conspiracy?